Home > School of Science > Veterinary Technology > Description

 GER = General Education Requirement

-NOTE: Veterinary Technology students must take seven out of ten General Education Requirements including one and ten, 30 total General Education credits and successfully complete the SUNY Canton Computer Competency requirement.
+NOTE: Veterinary Technology students must take seven out of ten General Education Requirements including one and ten, 30 total General Education credits.

 Review the Index of Course Descriptions